A comprehensive guide to buying art supplies online, where to find the best UK prices and which arts specialists offer the best service…

 After all this time I’d like to think I’ve figured out an essential gear list for a creative freelancer on a budget.
 So if you’re thinking of setting up your own business as a graphic designer, digital artist, illustrator or web designer then the list below is a good place to start.

-While I’ve called it an essential gear list there are a few things you could probably do without the desktop computer, monitor and tablet if you splurge on a good enough laptop.
-Even if you do without the desktop PC or Mac I’d still consider hooking your laptop up to a large monitor for creative work.
+While I’ve called it an essential gear list there are a few things you could probably do without the monitor and tablet if you splurge on a good enough laptop.
+Even then I’d still consider hooking your laptop up to a large monitor for creative work.
 Here’s a scary thought – you’ll probably spend more time staring at your monitor than you’ll gaze at any of your loved ones so you might as well make it a good one!

 But sometimes a laptop just won’t cut it and you’ll need a high end desktop workstation for heavy duty film editing, 3D animation or large photoshop files.
 Buying all the digital art equipment below can be a bit daunting but most of it will last for years and you can stagger your purchases in line with your income.